Manage Insider Preview builds across your organization

 Your privacy is important to us.
 But, to run Insider Preview builds on a device updating directly from Windows Update, you must allow us to see a certain amount of diagnostic data, so we can investigate issues you might see.

-If you're setting up Insider Preview builds for the first time, make sure your diagnostic data levels across devices are set to Full.
+- If you’re setting up Insider Preview builds for the first time, you must have optional data turned on to get started.

 Create and manage policies

 You can use Windows Update for Business (Group Policy or Mobile Device Management (MDM) tools, such as Intune,) or Windows Server Update Service (WSUS) tools, such as Configuration Manager, to control how and when Windows 10 Insider Preview Builds are installed on devices in your organization.